Outdoor Research Hemispheres

 The Hemispheres Jacket nicely balances range of motion, breathability, and weather protection—three crucial considerations for backcountry skiers.
 Outdoor Research also offers a more budget-friendly ski jacket with similar priorities: the Skyward II, which comes in at a significant $249 cheaper.
 Like the Hemispheres, the Skyward II provides impressive range of movement (it uses OR’s proprietary AscentShell construction), is fully waterproof, has ample storage, and features the same hem-to-bicep side zips for ventilation.
 However, the in-house fabric lacks the same bombproof feel of Gore-Tex, and the stretchy paneling on the Hemispheres makes a big difference for mobility-dependent activities like transitioning.
 All in all, the Skyward II is a great, less expensive alternative but is more backcountry-specific than the versatile Hemispheres.

-Another option to consider is the Patagonia PowSlayer.
-With a helmet-compatible hood, generously sized pit zips, an adjustable powder skirt, and eight pockets, the PowSlayer is a fully featured backcountry companion.
-However, the Patagonia jacket uses 3-layer Gore-Tex Pro, which offers improved breathability but sacrifices some range of motion compared to the stretchy build of the Hemispheres.
+At the premium end of the spectrum, Patagonia’s PowSlayer is a proven and well-made design.
+With a helmet-compatible hood, generously sized pit zips, an adjustable powder skirt, and eight pockets, the PowSlayer is a fully featured yet lightweight backcountry companion.
+However, the Patagonia jacket uses 3-layer Gore-Tex Pro, which offers improved durability (relative to its thickness) and breathability but sacrifices some range of motion compared to the stretchy build of the Hemispheres.
 In the end, we give the nod to the Hemispheres for its superior mobility and venting system (not to mention, it’s the better value at $599 compared to the PowSlayer’s $699 price tag).

-Last but not least, the Arc’teryx Sabre is another versatile resort and backcountry shell.
+Arc’teryx Sabre AR is our top-rated ski jacket this year and another versatile resort and backcountry shell.
 Its Gore-Tex construction is a step down from the PowSlayer’s Gore-Tex Pro, but the Sabre doesn’t skimp on helpful features: it has a best-in-class helmet-compatible hood, decently sized pit zips (although not as long as those on the Hemispheres), and a powder skirt.
 For added comfort and light insulation, Arc’teryx also used a soft fleece backer on the Sabre (opting for the LT version for $24 more will get you the same C-Knit as the Hemispheres).
 All things considered, the Sabre is an undoubtedly well-rounded jacket, but those that spend more time touring than at the resort will be better served by the Hemispheres with its lighter weight, bigger vents, and stretchy paneling.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!